 As the area’s population increased, leaders recognized a growing need for not only alcohol treatment, but also services for those struggling with other addiction problems.
 In 1986, the organization officially became Addictions Recovery Center and soon began shifting focus to fully embrace ARC’s function as a health service provider.

-In 1989 ARC moved again – this time to Medford – and in just a few years later became a licensed outpatient treatment provider, offering residential treatment, day treatment, outpatient and intensive outpatient treatment, and a continuing after-care program.
-In the years since ARC has also grown to include sobering and gambling addiction services, DUII classes and pain management risk assessments.
+In 1989 ARC moved again – this time to Medford – and in just a few years later became a licensed outpatient treatment provider, also offering residential treatment, day treatment, outpatient and intensive outpatient treatment, and a continuing after-care program.
+In the years since ARC has also grown to include sobering and gambling addiction services, DUII classes and more.
 In Fall of 2015, medically-monitored detox services will also be offered.